 No. But it is possible that we’re entering the next stage of the cycle.

 It’s important to remember that as obvious as things may seem at times, not every market participant factors in the same information in the same way and at the same time.
 And there’s also a level of manipulation in today’s markets that’s wildly beyond anything I ever could have dreamed possible.

-Yet if the Fed is going to continue to tighten, while China continues, pressure on the stock, bond, and real estate bubbles should be expected.
+Yet if the Fed is going to continue to tighten, while China continues moving away from the petrodollar regime, pressure on the stock, bond, and real estate bubbles should be expected.

 For quite a while it’s really just been a matter of time.
 That’s actually the easy part to see.
-As the national debt passes $20 trillion, the media coverage is now already talking about.
+As the national debt passes $20 trillion, the media coverage is now already talking about a $30 trillion target.
 And still there’s little effort to do anything about it.
 Except just pretend it’s not happening and hope no one will notice.